griffithlab/pmbio.org/_posts/0010-06-01-ChIP-seq_analysis.md

 less download_and_organize_chipseq_data.sh
 ```

-Now that you understand how we download the tar file containing the pre-aligned BAM files, untar it, move and clean up the contents, try running the script and use `ls` to see the contents.
+The bash script downloads the tar file containing the pre-aligned BAM files, untars it, moves some files and cleans up the contents.
+Try running the script and use `ls` to see the files that are generated.

 ```bash
 bash download_and_organize_chipseq_data.sh